-5. Objections.
+6.5.
+Objections.

 - i.
 Any person or entity served with a subpoena or subpoena duces tecum may object by filing written objections with the Executive Director at least 5 calendar days before the time required for attendance or production of the requested documents. - ii.
 The Executive Director will rule on the objections and issue a written order at least one calendar day before the time required for attendance or production of the requested documents.
 The Executive Director's decision is final. - iii.
 Failure to file timely objections with the Executive Director waives all grounds for any objection. - iv.
 Any person or entity that files a motion to quash or modify a subpoena or subpoena duces tecum in Superior Court must inform the Executive Director in writing on the same day the motion is filed. - D. Confidentiality: Disclosure deemed Official Misconduct.
 The investigation will be conducted in a confidential manner.
 Records of any investigation will be considered confidential information to the extent permitted by state law.
 All investigative documents, including notes and memoranda, created prior to the probable cause determination, such as the complaint, will remain confidential.
-All investigative documents, including notes and memoranda, created by the Executive Director and his or her staff after the probable cause determination shall be confidential, unless and until any such documents are introduced as evidence or as an exhibit for a hearing on the merits, pursuant to Sections 8 and 9 herein.
+All investigative documents, including notes and memoranda, created by the Executive Director and his or her staff after the probable cause determination shall be confidential, unless and until any such documents are introduced as evidence or as an exhibit for a hearing on the merits, pursuant to Sections 8-7 and 9-10 herein.
 Any member or employee of the Commission or other City officer or employee who, prior to a determination concerning probable cause, discloses information about any preliminary investigation, except as necessary to conduct the investigation, will be subject to an administrative enforcement action and may be deemed guilty of official misconduct.
 The unauthorized release of confidential information will be sufficient grounds for the termination of the employee or removal of the commissioner responsible for such release.
+Notwithstanding the above, any materials or evidence provided to the Ethics Commission under a protective order or that is otherwise confidential or privileged under local, state, or federal law shall not be publicly disclosed.